Learning the Delay Using Neural Delay Differential Equations: Examples

-First, we study the logistic delay equation.
+\textbf{Logistic Delay Equation:} First, we study the logistic delay equation.
 This equation was first proposed to understand oscillatory phenomena in ecology and is used to model the dynamics of a single population growing toward a saturation level with a constant reproduction rate \cite{delay_logistic}.
-The true dynamics are given by: